Frequently Asked Questions

 Nurse residents will attend monthly residency classes with their cohort.
 You will meet with clinical experts and problem-solve clinical challenges and learn more about resources to support your practice.

-Eligibility Requirements for UW Health Nurse Residency Program
+Eligibility requirements for UW Health Nurse Residency Program

 Is there a GPA requirement to apply for the Nurse Residency Program?